Functional Extreme-PLS: Theoretical framework

-The appeal of the model \eqref{eq:single_index_model} stems from the fact that, for instance when $\eps$ is independent of $Y$ and centered, the FEPLS direction~\eqref{eq:solution2} coincides with the true index: $w_\varphi(y)=\beta$ for any test function $\varphi\in\RV_\tau$ and $y\ge 0$.
-Heuristically, one expects, assuming more generally that $Y$ and $\eps$ are dependent but $\eps$ has a small contribution in the tail regime of $Y$, that $w_\varphi(y)\to \beta$ as $y\to+\infty$.
+Model~\eqref{eq:single_index_model} is referred to as an inverse regression model since the functional covariate $X$ is written as a function of the response variable $Y$.
+The interest of such inverse models is highlighted in~\cite{Cook2007} to compare the theoretical properties of PCA, principal fitted components and SIR, among others.
+The appeal of model~\eqref{eq:single_index_model} stems from the fact that, for instance when $\eps$ is independent of $Y$ and centred, the FEPLS direction~\eqref{eq:solution2} coincides with the true index: $w_\varphi(y)=\beta$ for any test function $\varphi\in\RV_\tau(+\infty)$ and any $y\ge 0$ such that $m_{g\varphi(Y)}(y)\in(0,+\infty)$.
+Heuristically, assuming more generally that $Y$ and $\eps$ are dependent but $\eps$ has a small contribution in the tail regime of $Y$, {\it i.e.} $X \simeq g(Y)\,\beta$, one expects that $w_\varphi(y)\to \beta$ as $y\to+\infty$.
+Moreover, in such a situation, model~\eqref{eq:single_index_model} yields the approximate single-index forward model $Y\simeq g^{-1}(\langle \beta, X\rangle)$, where $g^{-1}$ denotes an asymptotic inverse of $g$, which exists since $\kappa>0$.

-To deal with the conditional expectation involving the tail event $\{Y>y\}$ for large $y$, we need some regularity on the distribution of $Y$.
-So let us assume that the density of $Y$ exists and denote it by $f:=F'$ which is also regularly-varying with index $1/\gamma - 1$ when~\eqref{hyp:2rv} holds.
+To deal with the conditional expectation involving the tail event $\{Y\ge y\}$ for large $y$, as well as with the distribution of order statistics, we need some regularity on the distribution of $Y$.
+So let us assume that the density $f:=F'$ of $Y$ exists and satisfies the von Mises condition